Halesowen Abbey: Abbots within the order

-Halesowen's abbots were the main channel connecting the convent to the wider Premonstratensian or Norbertine order.
+Halesowen's abbots were the main channel connecting the convent to the wider Premonstratensian (Norbertine) order.
 The paternal links between abbeys provided a hierarchical structure of supervision and discipline.
 As Halesowen was a daughter house of Welbeck Abbey, it was subject to canonical visitation and correction by the abbot of the mother house.
-The abbot of Halesowen was himself "father abbot" to Titchfield and later to Talley and Dodford and was obliged to carry out annual canonical visitations and to supervise and formally confirm the election of their heads.
+The abbot of Halesowen was himself "father abbot" to Titchfield and, later, to Talley and Dodford, and was obliged to carry out annual canonical visitations and to supervise and formally confirm the election of their heads.
 In 1370, for example, Richard de Hampton, Abbot of Halesowen, provided John Thorny, newly elected as abbot of Titchfield, with a letter confirming his election, which he took to William of Wykeham, Bishop of Winchester and patron of both abbeys.
 This initiated the benediction of Thorny at the episcopal manor, a more intimate context than the cathedral.
 In 1390, Abbot Richard, now old, wrote a similar letter to secure the benediction of Thorny's successor, John Romsey.
-In 1420 Abbot John Poole of Halesowen travelled to Titchfield Abbey to perform two tasks: to attend to the confirmation and benediction of Richard Aubrey as abbot of the daughter hose and to carry out a canonical visitation.
+In 1420, Abbot John Poole of Halesowen travelled to Titchfield Abbey to perform two tasks: to attend to the confirmation and benediction of Richard Aubrey as abbot of the daughter hose and to carry out a canonical visitation.
 He was assisted by John Ultyng, Abbot of Dureford Abbey in Sussex, a short distance east of Titchfield.
 The visitation, signed off on 12 June, seems to have concentrated on accounting for Titchfield's assets and liabilities.
-There was no cash in the treasury and the debts came to £62 0s.
+There was no cash in the treasury, and the debts came to £62 0s.
 6d., although the house was owed £43 4s.
 The valuables in the sacristry and treasury were counted: one silver-gilt ciborium, two large silver-gilt chalices and twelve others, of which six were gilded, a large Gospel book adorned with various relics, a silver-gilt vessel set on feet and filled with relics, a large silver-gilt cross with images of Mary and St John, set on a large stand, and so on, to the 84 silver spoons.
 The livestock on various manors was also counted: 34 horses, 10 draught horses, 4 colts, 154 oxen, 7 bulls, 69 cows, 17 heifers (young cows), 10 bullocks (young and or castrated bulls), 28 yearlings, 29 calves, 381 muttons, 207 hurtis et muricis, 121 hoggets, 100 lambs, 17 boars, 24 sows, 33 pigs, 126 hogs (castrated male pigs, and 89 suckling pigs.
 It is possible this precise accounting was to establish a marker for the new abbacy.